 This type of electric mower is cord-free, operating from a battery enclosed in the housing.
 Less cumbersome than corded models, these mowers can start at the flip of a switch and just need to be plugged in to recharge.
 Electric battery mowers are also emission-free at point-of-use.
 The downsides here are that, for many models, the recharge time can be close to a full day, and the battery is heavy, making the mower more cumbersome to push.

-If you're in the market for a battery-powered lawnmower, consider the pictured Black & Decker CM1936 Cordless Electric Lawn Mower ($349 with free shipping, a low by $37) with its 36-volt, 1,200-watt removable battery.
+If you're in the market for a battery-powered lawn mower, consider the pictured Black & Decker CM1936 Cordless Electric Lawn Mower ($349 with free shipping, a low by $30) with its 36-volt, 1,200-watt removable battery.
 It also features an easy-to-adjust height and a 2-year limited warranty.
 Bag and mulching plate are included.

 Most gas lawn mowers are powerful enough to cut yards that have been allowed to grow a bit beyond ideal, so don't be sucked into a horsepower competition with your neighbors.
 Instead, look for a lawn mower that has side-discharge, bagging, and mulching options included, not as additional purchases.
 A washout port (the place to screw in a hose and wash out the cutting chamber after you mow) is also a useful feature, as is a blade brake, which allows you to empty the clippings bag without stopping the mower.
 Plus, padded grips help avoid numb hands.

 But no matter the bells and whistles, be prepared to maintain your gas powered mower with regular blade sharpening, oil changes, filter cleaning, and spark plug replacement.
-An ideal mower is one like the pictured Husqvarna 7021P Gas-Powered Push Lawn Mower ($299.95 with free shipping, a low by $57) which mulches, bags, and side-discharges, has an ergonomic handle, 12" back wheels for navigating terrain, and is CARB-compliant.
+An ideal mower is one like the pictured Husqvarna 7021P Gas-Powered Push Lawn Mower ($289.99 with free shipping, a low by $3) which mulches, bags, and side-discharges, has an ergonomic handle, and 12" back wheels for navigating terrain.

 Self-Propelled Gas Mowers

 If you don't fancy shoving a heavy mower around your lawn all day, you might consider investing in a self-propelled version of the walking mower.
 It harnesses the power of the mower to pull itself along the yard and vastly reduces the amount of work necessary to manicured the grass.
-The pictured Toro 20370 Self-Propelled Gas Mower ($289 with free shipping, a low by $10) is equipped with variable speeds, and bags, mulches, and side discharges.
-It has a 149cc OHV engine, a 3-year guaranteed to start, 2-year full warranty, a 22" cutting path, and a quick-wash washout port.
+The pictured Toro 20377 Self-Propelled Gas Mower ($289 with free shipping, a low by $10) is equipped with variable speeds, and bags, mulches, and side discharges.
+It has a 149cc OHV engine, a 3-year guarantee to start, 2-year full warranty, a 22" cutting path, a quick-wash washout port, and is CARB compliant.

 In weighing the cost of any lawn care service — which could charge upwards of $30 a week — it makes economical sense to invest in your own lawn mower.
 And with the right mower, cutting the grass doesn't have to feel like much of a chore, and it'll leave you with some extra green!